julianpsd/SICSS2020/README.md

 ## License

-This work was done by Fatim Diabagate, Shruti Kulkarni,Matthew Martin, Julian Posada, Dan Xu, and Baturay Yurtbay.
+This work was done by Fatim Diabagate, Shruti Kulkarni, Matthew Martin, Julian Posada, Dan Xu, and Baturay Yurtbay.
-The repository remains private.

 ## Data